Corneal-cerebellar syndrome

 Corneal-cerebellar syndrome (also known as Der Kaloustian-Jarudi-Khoury syndrome) is an autosomally recessive disease that was first described in 1985.
 Three cases are known: all are sisters in the same family.

 Symptoms and signs

 The age of onset is in a child's infancy.
 Bilateral corneal opacification started in the second year of life and led to severe visual impairment.
 However, cornea surgery and replacement resulted in better vision.

 Symptoms include a combination of spinocerebellar degeneration and corneal dystrophy.
-Mental retardation and slowly progressive cerebellar abnormalities were also diagnosed in patients.
+Intellectual disability and slowly progressive cerebellar abnormalities were also diagnosed in patients.
 Other symptoms include corneal edema, thickening of Descemet membrane, and degenerative pannus.
 Abnormalities were found in muscle and sural nerves.